Communication

 10. Turn off your devices before bed.
 While you sleep, why not let your internet-connected devices sleep too (internet access box, router, etc.)?
 Instead of consuming data continuously in the background, a little rest will allow them to use less data.

 1. Clean out your inbox.
 Your old or archived emails can probably be deleted.
 Also, erase emails in the "sent items" folder.
 By decluttering your inbox, you limit unnecessary data usage.
+While the carbon footprint of email storage per message is small, deleting emails carbon footprint impact becomes significant when you consider thousands of stored messages.
+This isn't always an easy task, but it's worth the effort.

 2. Delete spam emails that take up unnecessary space.
 If needed, install an anti-spam software or extension.
 A tool like Cleanfox can be very useful for this digital spring cleaning.

 5. Target your recipients carefully.
 Minimize the number of people in CC and avoid using the "Reply All" function unless absolutely necessary.
 It may seem minor, but reducing unnecessary emails to colleagues could save 1 ton of CO2 per year for a company with 100 employees.
+Think of it as driving a small petrol car for 4,000 miles—that's how much carbon a year you could save.

 6. Think before you send an email to avoid unnecessary messages.
-A simple “thank you” email might not really be essential.
+A simple "thank you" email might not really be essential.
+Consider whether your message truly adds value or if it's just creating more online activity.

 7. For short messages, opt for SMS instead—it emits 200 times less greenhouse gas than an email.